The Philly Kid

-Philly Kid is a 2012 American drama film directed by Jason Connery, produced by After Dark Films, written by Adam Mervis.
+Philly Kid is a 2012 American drama film directed by Jason Connery and written by Adam Mervis.
+The film stars Wes Chatham, Devon Sawa, Chris Browning, Lucky Johnson, Kristopher Van Varenburg, Michael Jai White, and Neal McDonough.

 Plot

 Following ten years in a Louisiana prison after being wrongly convicted of assault and murder of a police officer, NCAA champion wrestler Dillon is paroled.
 Back in his home neighborhood in Baton Rouge, Louisiana, his friend Jake is in deep trouble with gamblers, and Dillon agrees to pay off his debt by cage fighting.
 Complications occur with Dillon's parole officer, a corrupt cop, Dillon's new girlfriend, and fight promoters.
 His problems compound with his victories; eventually the system demands that he throw a bout.